abdulwahabsaim/ai-fleet-management/ENV_SETUP_GUIDE.md

 ```
 Check if MongoDB connects successfully.

-### 2. Test Google Maps API
+### 2. Test Map Functionality
 - Open your application
-- Navigate to any page with maps
+- Navigate to the Routes page
-- Check browser console for API errors

-### 3. Test Email Configuration
-- Try the "Contact Us" or "Forgot Password" feature
-- Check if emails are sent successfully
+- Check if the map loads correctly
+- Try adding waypoints and creating routes

-### 4. Test File Upload
+### 3. Test File Upload
 - Try uploading a vehicle image
 - Check if files are saved in the uploads directory